-With the amount of money flowing in and out of London every day, it's no wonder hotels in the city have upped their game in recent years to cater for the super-wealthy clientele that is flooding London at an unprecedented rate.
-Here's five of the most opulent, ostentatious, over-the-top hotel rooms London has to offer.
+With the amount of money flowing in and out of London every day, it’s no wonder hotels in the city have upped their game in recent years to cater for the super-wealthy clientele that is flooding London at an unprecedented rate.
+Here are five of the most opulent, ostentatious, over-the-top hotel rooms London has to offer.

 Penthouse Suite at The Wellesley

 Spread over the top two floors of the stunning Wellesley Hotel, this suite houses its own humidor, is stocked with Hermes toiletries, and is booked only three times a month.
 At £11,500 (A$21,000) for every night’s stay, it seems fair you have a complimentary Rolls-Royce chauffeur service thrown in.

 Royal Suite at The Intercontinental Park Lane

 Living up to its name, this room pays homage to its namesake (the hotel sits on the Queen’s childhood home) with Cecil Beaton’s portraits of the Queen’s corgis and horses.
 At just £12,000 (A$22,500) a night for up to 10 guests, it’d be rude not to stay here on a visit to Britain’s capital.

 Opus Suite at The Berkeley

 Designed by Hong Kong-based architect André Fu, the two-bed Opus Suite occupies an area that previously housed five normal rooms and a suite.
 Offering 270-degree views of Hyde Park, the suite is located in a prime Knightsbridge location and offers a very oriental London experience at a positively affordable £10,000 (A$19,000) a night.

 Manor House Suite at The Rosewood